 One entry per class.
-The name and county of each exhibitor should appear separately on the back of each board, poster or articles and on the front cover of the notebooks so owner of exhibit may be identified if the entry tag is separated from the exhibit.
+The name and county of each 4-H member should appear separately on the back of each board, poster or article and on the front cover of the notebooks so owner of the exhibit may be identified if the entry tag is separated from the exhibit.

-Display board should be a height of 24 inches and not to exceed 1/4 inch in thickness.
-A height of 24 7/8 inches is acceptable to allow for the saw kerf (width) if two 24 inch boards are cut from one end of a 4' x 8' sheet of plywood.
+Display board should be a height of 24 inches and not to exceed 1/4 inch thickness.
+A height of 24 7/8 inches is acceptable to allow for the saw kerf (width) if two 24 inch boards are cut from one end of a 4 foot x 8 foot sheet of plywood.
 NOTHING SHOULD BE MOUNTED WITHIN 3/4 INCH OF THE TOP OR BOTTOM OF THE BOARD.
-Fabricated board such as plywood, composition board, or particle type lumber may be used for demonstration displays.
+Fabricated boards such as plywood, composition board, or particle type lumber may be used for demonstration displays.
 Demonstration boards should be sanded and finished to improve their appearance.
 The finish on the demonstration board will be judged as a woodworking exhibit.
-Board should include an overall title for the display, plus other necessary labeling.
+Demonstration boards should include an overall title for the display, plus other necessary labeling.

-Reports should be written using the scientific method whenever possible (Background, the Question or hypothesis, what you plan to do and what you did, Method used and observations, Results: what you learned).
+Reports should be written using the scientific method whenever possible.
+(1. Hypothesis 2.
+Research 3.
+Experiment 4.
+Measure 5.
+Report or Redefine Hypothesis.)
 All reports should be computer generated and enclosed in a clear, plastic cover.
 The reports should be attached securely to the display.